Entanglement entropy production in Quantum Neural Networks: Methods

 \subsection{Tensor Networks and Matrix Product States}

-A quantum $n$-qubit state is defined in a Hilbert space $\mathcal{H}$ of dimension $\mbox{dim}(\mathcal{H})=2^n$.
+An $n$-qubit quantum state is defined in a Hilbert space $\mathcal{H}$ of dimension $\mbox{dim}(\mathcal{H})=2^n$.
 The exponential scaling of $\mathcal{H}$ with $n$ makes the classical description of quantum states an exponentially expensive task.
-This problem is widely known in many-body quantum physics.
-Therefore, many different techniques have been developed, like the Density Matrix re-normalization group or Tensor Network techniques~\cite{tensor_anthology, Montangero_book}.
+This problem is widely known in many-body quantum physics, and many different techniques have been developed to alleviate the issue, like the Density Matrix Renormalization Group (DMRG) or Tensor Network (TN) techniques~\cite{tensor_anthology, Montangero_book}.

 In this work, we use Tensor Network methods to efficiently describe the $n$-qubit state.
-In particular, we employ MPS: a specific tensor network ansatz, which is an efficient method of representing $1$-dimensional (i.e. like atoms on a chain, as in Fig.~\ref{fig:main_figure}) quantum states~\cite{EisertEntanglementMPS}.
-The power of tensor networks lays in assuming that we are only interested in a \textit{tiny subspace} of the entire Hilbert space: the states that display a limited amount of entanglement.
+In particular, we employ Matrix Product States (MPS), which are a specific tensor network ansatz particularly suited to represent 1-dimensional (i.e. like atoms on a chain, as in Fig.~\ref{fig:main_figure}) quantum states~\cite{EisertEntanglementMPS}.
+The power of tensor networks lies in the assumption that we are only interested in a \textit{tiny subspace} of the entire Hilbert space, namely the states that display a limited amount of entanglement.

-An $n$-qubit pure state $\ket{\psi}$ can be written as a MPS as follows~\cite{EisertEntanglementMPS}:
+An $n$-qubit pure state $\ket{\psi} \in \mathcal{H}$ can be written as a MPS as follows~\cite{EisertEntanglementMPS}